niteshbalusu11/lndboss/README.md

 - From the home page, click on Menu on the top left corner, select Authenticate, and select the option `credentials`.
 - You will need base64 encoded Macaroon, TLS Cert and Socket to authenticate to LND.
 - Easiest way to obtain them is by running `bos credentials --cleartext --nospend` command on your node if you have [BalanceOfSatoshis](https://github.com/alexbosworth/balanceofsatoshis) installed.
+- Socket would be `localhost:10009`, if you're running lndboss on a different machine from your node, then you'll have to set it to `hostname:10009`, example: `raspberrypi.local:10009`
 - Click `Authenticate`, your credentials will be verified and presented with a success/failure message.
 - If it succeeds, you can start running commands.